Train Leaders for Ministry

 The inward confirmation describes how God speaks to a person in such a way that they feel burdened about some ministry.
 The individual feels called to serve because God spoke to his own heart through one of many means.
 This is difficult to contest.
 We listen and remember.

-The outward confirmation describes the circumstances surrounding the individual that affirms his calling.
+The outward confirmation describes the circumstances surrounding the individual that affirm his calling.
 This should include an assessment from his own church leadership that affirms God is really calling him to full-time service.

-A special diagram, Charting Your Steps into Service, has been designed (see above) to help the mentor identify the special equipping God has done in an individual’s life as well as what still needs to be worked on.
+A special diagram, Charting Your Steps into Service, has been designed (see above) to help the mentor identify the specific equipping God has given an individual’s life, as well as what still needs to be worked on.
 (Purchase the e-Book (pdf, epub, mobi)

 1 Timothy 3:1-7 Confirmation for Ministry

 Notice how Paul in 1 Timothy 3:1-7 refers to both kinds of confirmation.
-The inward confirmation is spoken of in 1 Timothy 3:1 (this is seen from the top left list) while the outward confirmation (the bottom left list in diagram) in verses 3:2-7.
+The inward confirmation is spoken of in 1 Timothy 3:1 (this is seen from the top left list), while the outward confirmation (the bottom left list in the diagram) is in verses 3:2-7.

 The inward confirmation reveals the way a person ‘aspires’ to serve the Lord.
 He aspires to serve in this or that way.

 This deep desire or burden reflects the way God has privately spoken to the individual.
-It is also the time that God through some verse or word reveals something about His person that builds up their faith to follow through.
+It is also the time when God, through a verse or word, reveals something about His person that builds their faith to follow through.

 The outward confirmation focuses on a person’s observable character qualities, gifting and includes situations such as his family and the way God has used him in the past.